Minnesota North Stars: 1990s

 Following the 1991 Finals run, the North Stars adopted a new logo – the word "STARS" in italicized gold capitals over a green star with a gold outline; the gold now a more metallic shade than the previous yellowish shade.
-The team also adopted black as their primary color for their road uniforms, and eliminated gold from the uniform, except for the logo.
-Even before the logo change, it had been speculated that the North Stars would adopt a new logo following the 1990–91 season, as the future primary logo was first painted on the Met Center ice prior to the aforementioned season, albeit in a reverse color scheme than its upcoming incarnation.
+The team also adopted black as its primary color for its road uniforms, and eliminated gold from the uniform, except for the logo.
+Even before the logo change, it had been speculated that the North Stars would adopt a new logo following the 1990–91 season, as the future primary logo was first painted on the Met Center ice before the aforementioned season, albeit in a reverse color scheme from its upcoming incarnation.

-To celebrate the team's 25th anniversary, the team wore a commemorative patch on the left shoulder of their uniforms.
+To celebrate the team's 25th anniversary, the team wore a commemorative patch on the left shoulder of its uniforms.
 The patch depicted Bill Goldsworthy, wearing a green uniform, facing off against Mike Modano, wearing the new black uniform.

-The North Stars were allowed to protect fourteen players from selection by to the Sharks as per the 1991 expansion agreement.
-This meant the core of their 1991 conference championship roster essentially remained intact, with the North Stars only losing four players from their NHL roster to San Jose (the Sharks' remaining selections from Minnesota were minor leaguers).
-As a result, while the Sharks endured the typical struggles of an expansion team and finished last overall, the North Stars actually modestly improved from the 1990–91 regular season although they nevertheless finished with another losing record.
-They still made the 1992 playoffs with their new look, and took a 3–2 series lead into Game 6 at the Met Center against the Norris Division champion Detroit Red Wings.
+Per the 1991 expansion agreement, the North Stars were allowed to protect fourteen players from selection by the Sharks.
+This meant the core of their 1991 conference championship roster essentially remained intact, with the team losing only four players from its NHL roster to San Jose (the Sharks' remaining selections from Minnesota were minor-leaguers).
+As a result, while the Sharks endured the typical struggles of an expansion team and finished last overall, the North Stars modestly improved from the 1990–91 regular season though still finishing with a losing record.
+They made the 1992 playoffs and took a 3–2 series lead into game six at the Met Center against the Norris Division champion Detroit Red Wings.
 The Red Wings won, 1–0, in overtime after a video referee review confirmed that Sergei Fedorov had scored a goal.
 This was the first use of video replay in the Stanley Cup playoffs.
 The Wings won the seventh game at home, 5–2.